shariq1989/cookbook/content/recipe/bbq_chicken_drumsticks.md

 Yes, first allow the drumsticks to cool completely, wrap them in aluminum foil, and add them to a freezer-safe container or Ziploc bag.
 The BBQ drumsticks will freeze for up to 3 months.
 When you’re ready to eat, let it defrost in the refrigerator overnight.
 To serve, warm them in the oven or microwave.

 ### INSTRUCTIONS: STEP-BY-STEP

+1. In a large bowl, mix the spices for the rub and massage them into the drumsticks.
+Cover and marinate in the refrigerator for 6 hours.

+{{< figure src="/images/bds1.jpg" class="instructionFigure">}}

+2. Preheat the grill by setting all burners to high heat for about 10 minutes.
+3. Turn off the rightmost burner, but maintain a grill temperature of 350 degrees.
+Adjust the temperature accordingly.
+4. Oil the grates and cook the drumsticks on the hottest side of the grill.
+Cook until they become blistered, about 5 minutes.
+I check them halfway through to prevent burning.

+{{< figure src="/images/bds2.jpg" class="instructionFigure">}}

+5. Flip the drumsticks and cook for another 5 minutes to establish blistering on the other side.
+Again, check them halfway through.

+{{< figure src="/images/bds3.jpg" class="instructionFigure">}}

+6. Move the drumsticks to the cool side of the grill, the rightmost burner you turned off, and cook them for 25 minutes.
+Check throughout to make sure the grill maintains a temperature of 350 degrees.
+7. Flip the drumsticks; continue cooking until the chicken has reached over 170 degrees, 20-30 minutes.
+8. Brush the drumsticks with bbq sauce and move them, sauce side down, to the hot side of the grill; cook for 1 minute.
+9. Brush the other side with bbq sauce, and cook on that side for another minute.
+10. Remove the chicken from heat and let them rest for 10 minutes before serving.

+{{< figure src="/images/bds4.jpg" class="instructionFigure">}}